 Before joining the Firm, Dorian served as a judicial law clerk for the Honorable Amos Mazzant III of the US District Court for the Eastern District of Texas.
 While serving as a judicial law clerk, he worked closely with the judge and gained significant experience in patent and trade secret actions in federal district court.

-Dorian focuses his practice on IP litigation and post-grant proceedings before the USPTO.
-His experience includes handling different aspects of litigation case management, including pre-litigation analyses, discovery, and trial preparation.
-He has worked on matters involving software, pharmaceuticals, and biotechnology.
+Dorian focuses his practice not only on IP litigation but also on transactional issues in global privacy and data protection, including data security and data breach notification.
+His IP experience involves handling different aspects of litigation case management, including pre-litigation analyses, discovery, and trial preparation.
+He has assisted clients with technologies in the computer software, pharmaceutical, and biotechnology fields.
 Dorian also counsels clients on various IP aspects of business decisions and transactions.

 Representative Legal Matters

 - Representing an agricultural biotechnology firm in the Western District of Wisconsin, where the client asserted claims of patent infringement and trade secret misappropriation.

 - U.S. Patent and Trademark Office~United States (2014)